gliderlabs/cmd/docs/guides/run-api.md

 Granting a17671fb-b2f1–4286–89de access to recent... done
 ```

-Now we can access the command via HTTP using `curl`, again a one line command shown on two lines:
+Now we can access the command via HTTP using `curl`, again using a one line command shown on two lines:

 ```sh
 $ curl -u "a17671fb-b2f1–4286–89de:" \